More detailed information about your orientation session will be emailed to you closer to your session.

 Depending on your college, you may be required to take other placement tests or assessments.
 You will receive information from your college via email about any college-specific testing requirements.

-Be sure to access your Registration Information Sheet no later than two weeks prior to your orientation session to ensure there are no bars that will prevent you from registering.
+Be sure to access your Registration Information Sheet no later than two weeks prior to your orientation session to ensure there are no holds that will prevent you from registering.

 You won't be able to make changes to your schedule until the add/drop period in August.
 Course schedules may be available prior to the start of orientation.